Taylor Swift says she is 'in shock' after 3 children died in an attack on a UK dance class

 Taylor Swift says she is ‘in shock’ after 3 children died in an attack on a UK dance class

-LONDON (AP) — Police were questioning a suspect and working Tuesday to understand what motivated a 17-year-old boy to attack children at a Taylor Swift-themed dance and yoga class, leaving two dead and six in critical condition.
+LONDON (AP) — A 9-year old girl wounded in a stabbing attack at a Taylor Swift-themed dance and yoga class in northwestern England died Tuesday, bringing the death toll to three, as police questioned a 17-year-old suspect arrested minutes after the rampage.

+Merseyside Police said the other fatalities were girls aged 6 and 7.

-A total of nine children and two adults were hurt in the rampage in Southport in northwest England.
-Both adults and six of the children were in critical condition in local hospitals.
+Eight children and two adults remain hospitalized after the attack in Southport.
+Both adults and five of the children are in critical condition.

 Swift said she was “completely in shock” and still taking in “the horror” of the event.